ShroudProtocol/ShroudX/SHROUDNODE.md

-Shroudnode Build Instructions and Notes
+ShroudXnode Build Instructions and Notes
 =============================
- - Version 1.0.1
+ - Version 1.0.2
- - Date: October 12, 2020
+ - Date: October 31, 2020
  - More detailed guide available soon on: https://shroudx.eu/

 Prerequisites
 -------------
  - Ubuntu 18.04+
- - Libraries to build from Shroud source
+ - Libraries to build from ShroudX source
  - Port **42998** is open

 Step 1.
 Build